Our Mission Statement

 Students will benefit from unique programming, which combines academics with social, cultural and recreational opportunities for a truly engaging summer.
 Courses are led by qualified instructors who have expertise in their disciplines and represent an array of professional backgrounds.

 These 3-week summer sessions will allow your child to mature and develop in every element of life, develop long-lasting and meaningful relationships, increase self-confidence and think in divergent ways, all within a safe and secure environment at a prestigious campus.
-No matter which program option you choose, you can rest assured that the overall atmosphere of SIG will nurture and grow your child's gifts.
+No matter which program option you choose, you can rest assured that the overall atmosphere of SIG will uncover, nurture & grow your child’s gifts.

 SIG provides academically advanced students with an interesting and challenging educational experience.
 The program combines remarkable academic courses with cultural, social, and recreational opportunities.
 The academic program is central to the design and purpose of SIG.
 Our program provides students with academic challenges designed to fit their abilities and interests.
 It also provides them with the opportunity to engage with other students who have similar abilities and interests.
 Because of our small classes, low teacher-student ratio, and teaching assistants, we are able to individualize the program for each and every student.